Salò, or the 120 Days of Sodom: Reception

+Box office

+Salò, or the 120 Days of Sodom grossed $1,810,733 internationally, with $1,786,578 of its box office revenue being generated in Sweden alone.

+Critical response

 The review aggregator website Rotten Tomatoes reports a 70% approval rating based on 40 reviews, with an average rating of 6.70/10.
 The site's consensus reads, "Salò, or the 120 Days of Sodom will strike some viewers as irredeemably depraved, but its unflinching view of human cruelty makes it impossible to ignore."

 Director Michael Haneke named the film his fourth-favorite film when he voted for the 2002 Sight and Sound poll.
 Director Catherine Breillat and critic Joel David also voted for the film.
 David Cross, Brady Corbet, Gaspar Noé, and Korn frontman Jonathan Davis have named it one of their favorite films.
 Rainer Werner Fassbinder also cited it as one of his 10 favorite films.
 A 2000 poll of critics conducted by The Village Voice named it the 89th-greatest film of the 20th century.
 Director John Waters said, "Salo is a beautiful film...it uses obscenity in an intelligent way...and it's about the pornography of power."

 Jonathan Rosenbaum of the Chicago Reader wrote of the film: "Roland Barthes noted that in spite of all its objectionable elements (he pointed out that any film that renders Sade real and fascism unreal is doubly wrong), this film should be defended because it 'refuses to allow us to redeem ourselves.'
 It's certainly the film in which Pasolini's protest against the modern world finds its most extreme and anguished expression.
 Very hard to take, but in its own way an essential work."

 The film's reputation for pushing boundaries has led some critics to criticize or avoid it; the Time Out film guide, for example, deemed the film a "thoroughly objectionable piece of work", adding that it "offers no insights whatsoever into power, politics, history or sexuality."
 TV Guide gave the film a mixed review awarding it a score of 2.5/4, stating, "despite moments of undeniably brilliant insight, is nearly unwatchable, extremely disturbing, and often literally nauseous".

 Upon the film's United States release, Vincent Canby of The New York Times wrote, "Salo is, I think, a perfect example of the kind of material that, theoretically, anyway, can be acceptable on paper but becomes so repugnant when visualized on the screen that it further dehumanizes the human spirit, which is supposed to be the artist's concern."
 In 2011 Roger Ebert wrote that he owned the film since its release on LaserDisc but had not watched it, citing the film's transgressive reputation.
 In 2011, David Haglund of Slate surveyed five film critics and three of them said that it was required viewing for any serious critic or cinephile.
 Haglund concluded that he still would not watch the film.